adamfaulkner/adamfaulkner.github.io/binary_formats_are_almost_better_than_json_in_browsers.md

 ### Bebop

 [Bebop](https://github.com/betwixt-labs/bebop) is an encoding format very similar to protobuf that was developed in [2020](https://github.com/betwixt-labs/bebop/commit/b123649a5bfc4b5d19c31f42676ec6dd546d7ae2).
 It seems really great; the tooling works well, and the performance across different supported languages seems good.
 It also supports `Date` types out of the box.
-It sounds like it [was originally designed to target browsers](https://web.archive.org/web/20220826230212/https://rainway.com/blog/2020/12/09/bebop-an-efficient-schema-based-binary-serialization-format/) with high performance.
+[Bebop was originally designed to target browsers with high performance](https://web.archive.org/web/20220826230212/https://rainway.com/blog/2020/12/09/bebop-an-efficient-schema-based-binary-serialization-format/).

 The main downside of Bebop is that it seems relatively new and unknown.
 In fact, the blog post linked above now redirects to "text-os.com", which makes me feel uncomfortable about the future of the company behind this library.
 I'm not sure Bebop is as safe of a bet as Avro or Protobuf.